RFA0608/QQS3C/README.md

    * This is automatically downloaded using go mod tidy, so no preparation is required.

 #### Windows environment
-1. You need to download the code via git clone.
+1. You need to download the code via git clone on powershell page.
    ``` bash
      git clone "https://github.com/RFA0608/QQS3C.git"
    ```